doering-kat/doering-kat.github.io/README.md

 ## See my other work

-See my otherprofile @k-doering-NOAA for the work I do in support of NOAA fisheries.
+See my other profile [k-doering-NOAA](https://github.com/k-doering-NOAA) for the work I do in support of NOAA fisheries.